IBM/aspera-cli/docs/README.erb.md

 REST APIs of Aspera legacy applications (Aspera Node, Faspex 4, Shares, Console, Orchestrator) use simple username/password authentication: HTTP Basic Authentication using options: `username` and `password`.

-Aspera on Cloud and Faspex 5 rely on Oauth.
+Aspera on Cloud and Faspex 5 rely on OAuth.

-By default plugins are looked-up in folders specified by (multi-value) option `plugin_folder`:
+By default, plugins are looked-up in folders specified by (multi-value) option `plugin_folder`:

 ```bash
 <%=cmd%> --show-config --fields=plugin_folder